sbstn98/code-ressourcen/README.md

 Functions:

-- Load and dipslay data from an JSON File
+- Load and display data from an JSON File

 Used Technologies: